jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * [AT&T UNIX Archives: The Unix Operating System - 1982](https://www.youtube.com/watch?v=tc4ROCJYbm0 "AT&T UNIX Archives: The Unix Operating System - 1982")

 ### Review Questions

+1) Name the zero phase of Free and Opensource Maturity?
+1) Name the first phase of Free and Opensource Maturity?
+1) Name the second phase of Free and Opensource Maturity?
+1) Name the third phase of Free and Opensource Maturity?
+1) Name the fourth phase of Free and Opensource Maturity?
+1) Name the fifth phase of Free and Opensource Maturity?
+1) Name the sixth phase of Free and Opensource Maturity?
+1) Name the founder of the GNU project
+  a.
+Ken Thompson
+  b.
+Dennis Ritchie
+  c.
+MIT
+  d.
+Richard Stallman
+1) Name the founder of the Free Software Foundation
+  a.
+Linus Torvalds
+  b.
+Dennis Ritchie
+  c.
+Eric Raymond
+  d.
+Richard Stallman
+1) Name the creator of the Linux Kernel
+  a.
+Ken Thompson
+  b.
+Linus Torvalds
+  c.
+Brian Kernighan
+  d.
+Richard Stallman
+1) Name the co-founders of the Opensource Initiative
+  a.
+Ken Thompson and Dennis Ritchie
+  b.
+Dennis Ritchie and Brian Kernighan
+  c.
+Linus Torvalds and Richard Stallman
+  d.
+Eric S. Raymond and Bruce Perens
+1) What are the three parts of an operating system?
+  a. kernel, GUI, and compilers
+  b. kernel, compilers tools, user tools and applications
+  c. kernel, user tools, and applications
+  d. kernel, code, Firefox
+1) Name the three main design principles Ken Thompson had for UNIX
+  a.
+Everything is a file, Unix is portable, I/O is redirectable between small executables
+  b.
+Everything is a file, Unix not portable, I/O is not redirectable between small executables
+  c.
+Everything is a file, Unix is free, Unix is a kernel
+  d.
+Unix is opensource, Unix is file based, Unix is all text
+1) What was the name of the programming language created by Dennis Ritchie?
+  a.
+A
+  b.
+B
+  c.
+C
+  d. c++
+1) What is the name of the FSF Copyleft license?
+  a.
+GPA
+  b.
+GPL
+  c.
+CPA
+  d.
+CCP
+1) Select one opensource license from the list
+  a.
+GPL
+  b.
+MPLv2
+  c.
+GPLv2
+  d.
+BSL
+1) Name the two major linux families discussed in this chapter
+  a.
+Red Hat and Ubuntu
+  b.
+Red Hat and Suse
+  c.
+Red Hat and Debian
+  d.
+Debian and Ubuntu
+1) Name the oldest independent (non-enterprise) Linux distro still in use
+  a.
+Suse
+  b.
+Red Hat
+  c.
+Ubuntu
+  d.
+Debian
+1) Which concept came first: Free Software or Opensource software?
+1) What is the name of the organization that houses the Linux Kernel source code?

+### Podcast Questions

 Either individually, as a class, or get into groups and watch the documentary movie [Revolution OS - https://www.youtube.com/watch?v=jw8K460vx1c](https://www.youtube.com/watch?v=jw8K460vx1c) made in 2001.
 The film includes interviews with many of the names that were discussed in this chapter.
 Watch this movie and answer the questions below or via the online assignment provided for you by the instructor.